ZeinabAk/DatasetSEVenues/README.md

 - `initDB.py`: declares the database schema using Python classes (will be automatically mapped to tables by SQLAlchemy).
 - `populateDB.py`: reads data about the papers for each conference and loads it into the database.
-- `downloadPdf.py`: download the pdf of the papers using [PyPaperBot](https://github.com/ZeinabAk/PyPaperBot) .
+- `1_downloadPdf.py`: download the pdf of the papers using [PyPaperBot](https://github.com/ZeinabAk/PyPaperBot).
+- `2_Cermine.py`: Extract the text from the Pdf files into xml files the pdf.
+- `3_XmlToText.py`: Transform the XML files into text files.
+- `4_NLP.py`: Generate n-grams and update the database.

 ## How to use